Mulching vegetable gardens: best type of mulch & instructions

 Lettuce surrounded by straw mulch

-Mulching improves soil health and when done properly, encourages plant growth [Photo: Lithiumphoto/ Shutterstock.com]
+Mulching improves soil health and when done properly, encourages plant growth [Photo: Lithiumphoto/ shutterstock.com]

-Should you mulch a vegetable garden?
+Should you mulch vegetable gardens?

 Advantages to mulching vegetable gardens